Easy-to-read medicine information about budesonide – what is it, how to take budesonide safely and possible side effects.

 What is budesonide?

-It is a corticosteroid hormone that works by calming the body's immune system, and reducing inflammation in the gut.
-In this way budesonide may decrease symptoms such as pain and diarrhoea.
+Budesonide capsules are used to ease flare-ups of some bowel conditions such as Crohn's disease.
+Budesonide is a corticosteroid hormone that works by calming the body's immune system, and reducing inflammation in the gut.
+In this way budesonide decreases symptoms such as pain and diarrhoea.
 It does not cure these conditions.

-The usual dose of budesonide is 9 milligrams (3 capsules) once a day for 8 weeks.
+- The usual dose of budesonide is 9 milligrams (3 capsules) once a day for 8 weeks.
+The dose is usually reduced for the last 2-4 weeks of treatment.

 How to take budesonide